Museum of Osteology

-Private museum devoted to osteology, in Oklahoma, U.S.
+Museum in Oklahoma City, U.S.

 The Museum of Osteology, located in Oklahoma City, U.S., is a private museum devoted to the study of bones and skeletons (osteology).
 The museum displays over 450 skeletons of animal species from all over the world.
-With another 7,000 specimens as part of the collection, but not on display, this is the largest privately held collection of osteological specimens in the world.
+With another 7,000 specimens as part of the collection, but not on display, it is the largest privately held collection of osteological specimens in the world.
 The museum is an entity of its parent company, Skulls Unlimited International.

 Overview

 The museum focuses on the form and function of the skeletal system, with numerous educational and taxonomic displays featuring all five classes of vertebrates.
 The collections housed by the Museum of Osteology are the result of over 40 years of collecting by Jay Villemarette.
-The collections consist of about 7,000 specimens representing over 1,800 species of mammals, birds, reptiles, amphibians, and fish.

 The museum hosts educational events targeted towards all age groups.
 Museum guests also have the opportunity to touch bones and take pictures with fully articulated skeletons.